Drives

 - Click the Drives in the left panel.

-- View drive types, formats, states, teams, projects and sizes as necessary.
+- View drive types, formats, states, teams, projects and sizes charts as necessary.

 - Go to the Management icon in the top left taskbar.